-In the highlighted text, Maimonides is explicit that in order to violate a negative prohibition there have to be two qualifying conditions: there has to be intent and sexual pleasure derived from the act.
+In the highlighted text, Maimonides writes that in order to violate a negative prohibition there must be two qualifying conditions: There must be both intent and sexual pleasure derived from the act.
 The examples he brings are explicitly sexualized.
-In addition, he refers to this kind of touch as Biblically prohibited in all sexually prohibited relationships, not just between husband and wife when Nidda.
+In addition, he refers to this kind of touch as biblically prohibited in all sexually prohibited relationships, not just between husband and wife when the wife is a niddah.

-Nonetheless, hundreds of years after Maimonides, two major rabbinic authorities, both commentaries from the 17th century on the Shulchan Aruch, disagreed over the scope of his codified Biblical prohibition.
-Shabbatai ben Meir HaKohen, known as the 'Shakh' understood that non-sexual touch does not violate a Biblical prohibition, based on Maimonides’ language.
-He explained that intent is the critical factor in determining whether touch is Biblically prohibited or not.
-Samuel ben Uri Shraga Phoebus, known as the Beit Shmuel, on the other hand, took an unusually unprecedented and stringent position that seems to redefine the language of Maimonides in arguing that non-sexual touch, without any affection or intent, is prohibited on a Biblical level.
+Nonetheless, hundreds of years after Maimonides, two major rabbinic authorities commenting on the Shulhan Arukh, disagreed over the scope of his codified biblical prohibition.
+The Shakh, Rabbi Shabbatai ben Meir HaKohen, understood that non-sexual touch does not violate a biblical prohibition, based on Maimonides’ language.
+He explained that intent is the critical factor in determining whether touch is biblically prohibited or not.
+The Beit Shmuel, Rabbi Samuel ben Uri Shraga Phoebus, on the other hand, took a stringent position that seems to redefine the language of Maimonides, arguing that even non-sexual touch, without any affection or intent, is prohibited on a biblical level.

-The Shach’s understanding of Maimonides’ code reflects the majority halakhic position so that intent to benefit sexually is the major determinant in violating Biblical law.
-Nonetheless there remains an inflexible attitude towards any form of touch, even non-sexual, because of the looming Biblical prohibition relating to sexual touch.
+The Shakh’s understanding of Maimonides’ code reflects the majority halakhic position so that intent to benefit sexually remains the major determinant in violating biblical law.
+Nonetheless, there remains an inflexible attitude towards any form of touch – even if it is non-sexual – because of the looming biblical prohibition relating to sexual touch.

-Other early Talmudic scholars took issue with Maimonides determination that sexual touch is a violation of a Biblical prohibition, the most well-known being Nahmanides.
+Other early Talmudic scholars took issue with Maimonides’ determination that sexual touch is a violation of a biblical prohibition, the most well-known being Nahmanides.